Welcome Employers!

 Posting a Job in the Job Bank

-The University of Wisconsin Law School Office of Career and Professional Development (OCPD) maintains an online Job Bank called Symplicity that is used by current students and UW Law graduates.
-All job openings we receive are entered into our Job Bank – free of charge – for whatever time period you specify.
-The Job Bank can be used for permanent, full-time positions (entry-level or lateral) and for summer clerkships, part-time positions, and one-time-only research projects.
+The University of Wisconsin Law School Office of Career and Professional Development (OCPD) utilizes a platform called 12twenty that is used by current students and UW Law alumni.
+All job openings we receive are entered into our Job Bank – free of charge – and hosted up to 90 days.
+The job bank can be used for permanent, full-time positions (entry-level or lateral), summer clerkships, summer associate positions, and part-time employment.

 To post a law-related job in our Symplicity, you may proceed as follows:

-3. Once you have created your account you can post, update, and completely manage all of your job postings.
+- Once you have created your account, you can post, update, and completely manage all of your job postings.

 The OCPD staff looks forward to working with you in your recruiting efforts.
 If we can be of any assistance, please contact us.
 Please note, OCPD reserves the right to remove or reject a posting for any reason and without notice.